 Inhibiting the sperm’s ability to swim toward the egg.

 The differences between these three puppies are:

 - The amount of hormone released (Kyleena, for example, releases 17.5 micrograms/day while Mirena releases 20).

 - The size: Skyla and Kyleena are slightly smaller and have a narrower inserter, so insertion may be a bit more comfortable–which is all kinds of good.

-Copper IUD: Not a sperm favorite
+Copper IUD: not a sperm favorite

-(FYI: conception is defined as a fertilized egg implanting in the uterine wall.
-So, the abortion fear isn’t an issue because conception never actually occurs.)
+(FYI: Conception is defined as a fertilized egg implanting in the uterine wall.
+So, the abortion fear of IUDs isn’t an issue because conception never actually occurs.)

 Okay so which IUD to choose?
 Let’s talk side effects first.

 IUDs are not the magical answer (even if they might seem that way) — they do have listed side effects.
 Paragard lays out side effects like anemia, backaches (interesting), cramping, irregular periods, and pelvic inflammatory disease (pelvic infection).
 Although there aren’t hormonal side effects, women report heavier periods and cramping with this bad boy.
 Mirena, Skyla, Liletta, and Kyleena all cite risks of nausea, ovarian cysts, and mood changes.